 One of the defining characteristics of Discover traffic is volatility.
 Traffic can spike significantly over a short period and then decline just as quickly.

-These fluctuations are typically linked to changes in user interests, topical relevance or algorithmic adjustments, and this is completely natural to see.
+These fluctuations are typically linked to changes in user interests, topical relevance, or algorithmic adjustments, and this is completely natural to be seen.

-Discover shouldn’t be treated as a stable baseline traffic source.
-Instead, it functions as an incremental growth channel that can amplify visibility when content is featured in Discover feeds.
+Discover should not be treated as a stable baseline traffic source.
+Instead, it is considered an incremental growth channel, where visibility can be amplified when content is featured in Discover feeds.

 When analyzing performance, it’s best to look beyond the raw traffic figures.
 Identify patterns in high-performing pieces and reflect on why they may have performed well.